juneym/rag-demo-weather/README.md

 Hello!
 Tell me where you are located?
 I am from Torrance 90503 CA Parsed Zip Code: 90503
+[DEBUG] Fetching weather data from: https://mp6c02dee9ef0803dfc7.free.beeceptor.com/get-weather?zip=90503

+WEATHER IN YOUR AREA:
-[DEBUG] Fetching weather data from: https://mp6c02dee9ef0803dfc7.free.beeceptor.com/get-weather?zip=90503 No weather data found for the provided zip code.
+No weather data found for the provided zip code.
 Please try again.

 Hello!
 Tell me where you are located?
 I from Montery Park, CAlifornia 91754 Parsed Zip Code: 91754
-[DEBUG] Fetching weather data from: https://mp6c02dee9ef0803dfc7.free.beeceptor.com/get-weather?zip=91754 AI Response: Good morning from Monterey Park, CA!
-Today's weather is partly cloudy with a high of 80°F and a low of 60°F. Don't forget your sunglasses for the afternoon sun! ☀️
+[DEBUG] Fetching weather data from: https://mp6c02dee9ef0803dfc7.free.beeceptor.com/get-weather?zip=91754

+WEATHER IN YOUR AREA:
+Good morning!
+Today in Monterey Park, CA, the current temperature is 75°F with partly cloudy skies.
+It's a great day to get outside and enjoy the weather.
+Have a wonderful day!

 ```